grantila/suretype/README.md

 The following are two types, one using (or *depending on*) the other.
 They are *named*, which will be reflected in the JSON schema, shown below.

-The `userSchema` is the same as in the above example, although it's wrapped in `suretype()` which decorates it with a name and other attributes.
+The `userSchema` is the same as in the above example, although it's wrapped in `suretype()` which annotates it with a name and other attributes.

 <details style="padding-left: 32px;border-left: 4px solid gray;">
 <summary>Given these validation schemas:</summary>